Chance to Shine

-Chance to Shine is a charitable organisation in the UK.
-It was also a 10-year programme run by the charitable Cricket Foundation to encourage competitive cricket in state schools in the UK, running from 2004 to 2015.
-The Cricket Foundation was founded by the England and Wales Cricket Board in 1981, tasked with supporting grassroots cricket.
-Reflecting the success of the programme, the Cricket Foundation was itself renamed Chance to Shine in 2015 shortly before the originally programme came to an end, and a new 5-year programme running to 2020 was announced.

-Devised and implemented by former cricketer Nick Gandon, it launched with pilot programmes launched in March 2005 - immediately before the 2005 Ashes series - it aimed to establish regular coaching and competitive cricket in a third of state schools - 5,200 primary and 1,500 secondary schools - by 2015.
+Chance to Shine is an independent charitable organisation in the UK that aims to help young people to play, learn and develop through cricket.
+As of October 2023 over 6 million children have taken part in their programmes in state schools and communities.

+History

+Chance to Shine first began as the Cricket Foundation in 1981, the charitable arm of the England and Wales Cricket Board (ECB), and was responsible for allocating payments to County Boards for grassroots and youth cricket.
+In 1996, ECB took on the responsibility of managing all cricket in England & Wales and the Cricket Foundation became an independent charity.

+In 2005, the Cricket Foundation focussed their efforts onto a new initiative—Chance to Shine.
+The charity in its current form was then founded by Mervyn King, former Governor of the Bank of England, broadcaster Mark Nicholas and cricket equipment manufacturer Duncan Fearnley.
+Chance to Shine initially worked by pairing schools with local clubs to provide expertise in their cricket lessons as well as the opportunity to transition if the children were interested.

 Before it was launched, research indicated that cricket was played regularly in less than 10% of state schools, and was only the sixth most popular sport played in schools, with many cricket pitches lost when school playing fields had been sold for development.

-The main aim of the programme was educational, using cricket as a means of developing personal skills and values in the children involved - including leadership, teamwork, respect, individual and collective responsibility, and general standards of conduct - rather than trying to identify cricketing talent.
-Opportunities were provided to both sexes, from a wide range of cultural backgrounds, including those with special needs.
-The programme operated in a devolved manner, encouraging small local projects involving around six schools, supported by professional coaches and a local cricket club.
-The Cricket Foundation was able to provide the schools with equipment and facilities.

 Chance to Shine was supported, both financially and logistically, by the England and Wales Cricket Board and other cricketing bodies, including the Authors Cricket Club, Marylebone Cricket Club, the Lord's Taverners, and the Professional Cricketers' Association.
 Half of its £50 million programme was funded by private donors, with private fundraising matched by government funding through Sport England.
 It is estimated that 200,000 children were involved in its first four years of operation.
 By 2015, over 2.5 million children had participated, at 11,000 state schools.

-The successor programme to 2020 aims to reach another 1 million children, with a budget of £25 million.
+In 2015, The Cricket Foundation was rebranded and the charity became officially known as Chance to Shine.
+With this came a new logo, style and branding colours.

+Nature of Delivery

+Chance to Shine aims to inspire children to play cricket in state schools and communities all year round, in particular in areas where young people have fewer opportunities to play.
+Teachers are trained to ensure that cricket can be sustained in schools after a Chance to Shine coach has delivered the programme.

+The charity measures its impact by the improvements in physical, social and mental wellbeing amongst its participants—as well as the growth in their personal development including communication and leadership skills.